-Before you apply to another job online, review these five tips for applying on Indeed, and other job boards, to increase your odds of success:
+Before you apply for another job online, review these five tips for applying on Indeed, and other job boards, to increase your odds of success:

 I’m focusing today on Indeed because it is one of the very best job sites – it is both a major job posting board and a robust job search engine – meaning it includes jobs from many sources, not just those that have been directly posted by employers on Indeed.